scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 directions: design and usage.

-The former direction seeks to understand both current implementation design (e.g., APIs, names, signatures, classes, and objects) and semantics (calling conventions and behavior).
-The latter direction seeks to quantify API consumers (e.g., who are the downstream users of a given API?), usage frequency (e.g., how often is an API consumed?), and consumption patterns (e.g., which optional arguments are provided and in what context?).
+The former direction seeks to understand both current implementation design (APIs, names, signatures, classes, and objects) and semantics (calling conventions and behavior).
+The latter direction seeks to quantify API consumers (who are the downstream users of a given API?), usage frequency (how often is an API consumed?), and consumption patterns (which optional arguments are provided and in what context?).
 By analyzing both design and usage, we sought to ground the standardization process and specification decisions in empirical data and analysis.

 Design
 ------

-To understand API design of array libraries within the ecosystem, we first identified a representative sample of commonly used Python array libraries.
-This sample included NumPy, Dask Array, CuPy, MXNet, JAX, TensorFlow, and PyTorch.
+To understand API design of array libraries within the ecosystem, we first identified a representative sample of commonly used array libraries.
+This sample included NumPy, CuPy, PyTorch, JAX, TensorFlow, Dask, and MXNet.
 Next, we extracted public APIs for each library by analyzing module exports and scraping public web documentation.
-As an example of extracted API data, consider the following APIs for computing the arithmetic mean:
+The following APIs for computing the arithmetic mean provide an example of extracted API data:

 ..
 TODO (athan): line wrapping makes this block harder to grok, especially when inferring common kwargs; consider an alternative presentation